The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 Over time, this cycle can become addictive.
 The brain starts to crave the rush, not the actual outcome, leading people to keep playing even when it stops being fun or becomes harmful.
 That's why gambling is considered a behavioral addiction: it's driven by chemistry, not willpower, and it can sneak up on people who think they're just playing for entertainment.

+Gambling can feel exciting because your brain gives you a little "happy spark" every time you think you might win.
+It's the same feeling you get when you open a surprise toy or play a fun game.
 But that happy spark can make you want to keep playing again and again, even after you already played.
-It doesn’t stop at just one try, because your brain wants more of that feeling.
-That’s why gambling can be tricky—and why people have to be careful with it.
+It doesn't stop at just one try, because your brain wants more of that feeling.
+That's why gambling can be tricky—and why people have to be careful with it.

 The Architecture of Addiction: Why Apps Target the Young